Claudville, Virginia

 Claudville is an unincorporated community in Patrick County, Virginia, United States.
 It is located near the Virginia/North Carolina state line at the intersection of Virginia State Route 103 and Virginia State Route 104.
-It is named after Virginia governor Claude A. Swanson who established the community's post office.
-Local business include a cafe opened by lifelong resident Harold E. Slate I and a number of churches.
+Claudville is named after Virginia governor Claude A. Swanson, who established the community's post office.
+Local business include a cafe opened by lifelong resident Harold E. Slate and a number of churches are also present throughout the community.
 The nearest community is Ararat, 5.3 miles away.
 The area is known for Civil War reenactments, and a goldfish farm.
 In October 2009, the area opened the first ever public white spaces broadband network.
 There is one school, Trinity Christian School.